 - Adequate garbage and recycling facilities must be provided to cater for the anticipated number of people.
 Details are to be provided for approval at Development Application stage. - Council is able to assist in the provision of small bins, to be returned on the first working day after the event.
-Provision of larger bins and the removal of litter and garbage is the responsibility of the applicant. - Council encourages the use of recyclable food and drink containers and the proper recycling of all waste.
+Provision of larger bins and the removal of litter and garbage is the responsibility of the applicant.

-A waste management plan is required for all events as detailed in the EMP.
+A waste management plan is required | Yes for all events as detailed in the EMP.
 This is to ensure consistency with Council's sustainable events policy, which requires wastage be reduced at events.